Gastropubs with Pilsners straight from the tank.

 With all the traditional pub food and meaty goulash that Prague has to offer, we want you to enjoy it all during your trip but not cram your style with massive tourists.
-Here are five spots to satiate your inner foodie as you peek inside some of Praguers’ absolute favorites.
+Here are five spots to satiate your inner foodie while peeking inside some of Praguers’ absolute favorites.

-Want traditional Czech food to go along with a frosty glass of beer?
-U Kroka just might hit the perfect spot.
-It’s off the beaten path, you’ll find yourself walking very much away from the city center and head toward a quiet, residential area.
-But nothing beats your neighborhood gastropub like this one.
+Want another traditional Czech meal to go along with a frosty glass of beer?
+U Kroka just might hit the perfect spot one more time.
+It’s slightly off the beaten path as you’ll find yourself walking very much away from city center and head toward a quieter residential area.
+But nothing beats your neighborhood gastrpub like this one.
 Food is fantastic and the vibe is not at all pretentious.
 Simply comfortable.